theyosh/TerrariumPI/docs/_posts/2024-08-01-10-year-anniversary.md

 I was using a wet based terrarium.
 The humidity is always above 60%.
 And electronics and water do not work that well together.
 So I looked for some water resistant sensors which could handle some moist air.
 For temperature sensors, there are shielded DS18B20 sensors, which can even be submerged in water.
 For humidity I just picked some hardware and placed it in an enclosed box with some holes in it.
 So direct water could hardly get in, but the humid air will, and can be measured.

 But also, how long with the Raspberry PI stay working?
 How long with the SD card stay alive?
-SD cards will wear down when being used.
+All kind of questions of which there is basically one way of find out.
+Just by starting and see how long it all lasts...

 ### Hardware

 For the hardware part, I am pretty amazed how long it will last.
 My temperature and humidity senors are now working for more than 7 years in the current terrarium.
 And they do not show any problems.
 I am so crossing my fingers (:crossed_fingers:) that is stays that way.
 Because I cannot change them :smile:.
 They are all placed in hidden spots, so you cannot see the sensors unless you know where they are.
-But also hard to replace when needed.
+But also hard to replace when needed. \
 Until now, only one sensor has been broken.
 Lucky we can (ignore sensors)[], and TerrariumPI will just keep running.

 But also the relays I use, are now 10+ years old.
 I still use the first relay board I bought when I started TerrariumPI.
 And it still working like a charm.
 Heavily covered under dust, but still going strong.